BayAreaMetro/TM1_2015_Base_Network/trn/transit_fares/readme.md

 |   | 132 | Amtrak-SJQ || Station to station  Fares to Antioch based on one-way ticket [Amtrak San Joaquin](https://github.com/BayAreaMetro/TM1_2015_Base_Network/blob/master/trn/transit_fares/Amtrak%20Fares.xls)
 |   | 133 | ACE | | Station to station  One-way fare based on monthly pass.
 [ACE](https://github.com/BayAreaMetro/TM1_2015_Base_Network/blob/master/trn/transit_fares/ACE%20Fares.xls)

- >   For rail and ferries, the basic fare is the one-way fare between stations/terminals.
-The spreadsheets on this repository show the fare for the rail and ferry systems.
-The [“MODES_&amp;_FARES_2016.xls” file](https://github.com/BayAreaMetro/TM1_2015_Base_Network/blob/master/trn/transit_fares/MODES_&amp;_FARES_2016.xls) shows the basic fare by mode and the fare to transfer between modes.
-It also converts the fares to 2000 dollars